KhronosGroup/glslang/README.md

 Execution of Standalone Wrapper
 -------------------------------

-There are binaries in the `Install/Windows` and `Install/Linux` directories.

 To use the standalone binary form, execute `glslangValidator`, and it will print a usage statement.
 Basic operation is to give it a file containing a shader, and it will print out warnings/errors and optionally an AST.